-Dating in the workplace is tricky because of the potential for it to disrupt the workplace as well as lead to sexual harassment.
+Dating in the workplace is tricky.
+There is a high potential for it to disrupt the workplace as well as lead to sexual harassment.
 As such, most companies have explicit policies in place that tackle this.
-Your first stop should be to research your corporate policies either with your HR department or corporate handbook as they will likely spell out how workplace dating should be treated.
+Your first stop should be to research your corporate policies.
+Check with your HR department or corporate handbook as they will likely spell out how workplace dating should be treated.
 In addition, there are laws specifically designed to tackle this so be sure to consult those as well.

 I’m about to graduate from a prestigious university.
 What skills do I need to make sure I have that they don’t teach in school?
 How do I develop those skills?

 If you determine that the skills needed are technical, then it’s easy to solve those gaps.
 Go get after-school or weekend training.
 But I have found that the softer skills like management, negotiation, and salesmanship is where most people are lacking.
 These are some of the key skills that you don’t learn in school.
 But you will need in the real world.
 It’s the reason why not all A+ students in university are running the world.
 And why many average people in school are successful in the business world.

 To identify the skills you need, I’d first start with researching the industry or profession you want to pursue after university.
 Try to identify its critical success factors.
 Once you identify them, try to get as much practice in those areas as possible.